Menu

 • ☐ HTTPS active on all pages

-• ☐ T&Cs and privacy policy published
+• ☐ Terms & Conditions and Privacy Policy published

 • ☐ Payment plugin installed and configured

-• ☐ Sandbox mode tested successfully
+• ☐ Sandbox mode tested successfully with no errors

-• ☐ Confirmation emails working
+• ☐ Confirmation emails sending correctly

 • ☐ Production mode activated